 Meetings that can’t get past an agenda item, result in an argument or get completely derailed by one person lack a skilled facilitator.
 All these challenges can be resolved if the person in charge of a meeting is a keen listener, can establish and enforce clear rules, nip conflict in the bud, lead the group to consensus, and continuously keep the group focused on the outcome.

 Group facilitation training exists so that those of us who are not naturals at guiding the group through a meeting process, can learn necessary tools and techniques.
 Facilitation skills are one of the core competencies of leaders in the 21st century.

 The often-ignored post-meeting phase is another component of an effective meeting.
 In this phase, the meeting leader finalizes and distributes the meeting minutes, any documentation produced in a meeting, or other outcomes, including plans for future meetings.

 3. Keep An Eye on the Prize (aka “Meeting Outcome”)

 When you focus a meeting on its intended outcomes, the meeting becomes more productive.
 This may sound too simple, but it’s true.
 We live and work in a complex world, where distractions abound.
 Some distractions may even seem relevant or important, but a productive meeting is one that stays on track with a laser focus on what it was called to achieve.

-For example, contextual information, supporting data, related challenges can take hours to consider and discuss.
+For example, contextual information, supporting data, and related challenges can take hours to consider and discuss.
 A meeting is not a place for lengthy discussions or group document-reading.
-If complex data is necessary for the group's ability to make a decision over the course of the meeting, than the meeting participants must have that information prior to the meeting.
+If complex data is necessary for the group’s ability to make a decision over the course of the meeting, then the meeting participants must have that information prior to the meeting.